Global carbon market – Tunisia

-Title: Global Carbon Market
+Title: Country manager project: Global Carbon Market

 Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

-Lead executing agency: National Agency for Energy Management, ANME
+Lead executing agency: National Agency for Energy Management (ANME)

-Overall term: 2018 to 2021
+Overall term: 2018 to 2022

 Public and private decision-makers are taking part in international negotiations on new carbon markets.
 They are creating the necessary structures and processes to implement Article 6 of the Paris Agreement.
-Tunisian stakeholders are familiar with carbon market mechanisms and are working effectively to achieve the climate target.